Unit and distinct distances in typical norms: Point sets with many special differences

-When we apply \Cref{lem:point-sets-key-lemma} in the next section to prove \Cref{thm:main}, we will take $\mathbf{u}_1,\dots, \textbf{u}_k$ to be the unit vectors, appearing as unit distances according to some norm in a point set in $\R^d$.
+When we apply \Cref{lem:point-sets-key-lemma} in the next section to complete the proof of \Cref{thm:main}, we will take $\mathbf{u}_1,\dots, \textbf{u}_k$ to be the unit vectors appearing as unit distances according to some norm in a point set in $\R^d$.
 If there are many such unit distances, then the lemma implies that the span of some small subset of the vectors $\mathbf{u}_1,\dots, \textbf{u}_k$ must contain many other vectors among $\mathbf{u}_1,\dots, \textbf{u}_k$.
-This means that the underlying norm must be ``special'', in the sense that most norms cannot have this property (more precisely, the set of norms with this property is a meagre set).
+In \Cref{S4} we show (as the second part of our proof) that this is a ``special'' property, meaning that most norms cannot have this property (more precisely, the set of norms with this property is a meagre set).

-\begin{lem} Let $V$ be a vector space over $\mathbb{Q}$, and let $\mathbf{u}_1,\dots, \textbf{u}_k\in V$ be non-zero vectors in $V$.
-Let $\mathbf{p}_1,\dots,\mathbf{p}_n\in V$ be distinct vectors, and let us consider the graph with vertex set $\{1,\dots,n\}$, where for any $x,y\in \{1,\dots,n\}$ we draw an edge between the vertices $x$ and $y$ if and only if $\mathbf{p}_x-\mathbf{p}_y\in \{\pm \mathbf{u}_1, \dots, \pm \textbf{u}_k\}$.
+\begin{lem} Let $V$ be a vector space over $\mathbb{Q}$, and let $\mathbf{u}_1,\dots, \mathbf{u}_k\in V$ be non-zero vectors in $V$.
+Let $\mathbf{p}_1,\dots,\mathbf{p}_n\in V$ be distinct vectors, and let us consider the graph with vertex set $\{1,\dots,n\}$, where for any $x,y\in \{1,\dots,n\}$ we draw an edge between the vertices $x$ and $y$ if and only if $\mathbf{p}_x-\mathbf{p}_y\in \{\pm \mathbf{u}_1, \dots, \pm \mathbf{u}_k\}$.
 For some positive integer $d$, suppose that this graph has more than $\frac d2\cdot n \log n$ edges.
-Then there exists a subset $I\su \{1,\dots,k\}$, such that we have $\mathbf{u}_\ell\in \spn_{\mathbb{Q}}(\mathbf{u}_i\mid i\in I)$ for at least $d\cdot |I|+1$ indices $\ell\in \{1,\dots,k\}$. \end{lem}
+Then there exists a subset $I\su \{1,\dots,k\}$, such that we have $\mathbf{u}_\ell\in \spn_{\mathbb{Q}}(\mathbf{u}_i\midd i\in I)$ for at least $d\cdot |I|+1$ indices $\ell\in \{1,\dots,k\}$. \end{lem}

-We will prove Lemma \ref{lem:point-sets-key-lemma} later in this section, and then use it to prove \Cref{thm:main} in the next section.
-The following lemma will in a similar fashion be used to prove \Cref{thm:distinct-distances} in the next section.
+We will prove Lemma \ref{lem:point-sets-key-lemma} later in this section, and then use it in the next section to prove \Cref{thm:main}.
+The following lemma will in a similar fashion be used to prove \Cref{thm:distinct-distances}.
 When applying this lemma, we will take $F$ to be the field extension of $\mathbb{Q}$ generated by all the distinct distances appearing in a given set of $n$ points according to some given norm.